Meka88/Meka88/README.md

 ### Hi there 👋

-- 🔭 I’m a front end developer based in NYC
+- 🔭 I’m a developer based in NYC
 - 👯 I’m looking to collaborate with cool developers
-- 📫 How to reach me: https://meerim.netlify.app
+- 📫 How to reach me: ww.mekulya19@gmail.com
 - ⚡ Fun fact: love sports